Vortex breakdown in a hydro turbine draft tube swirling jet: Influence of the wall boundary conditions

-Baseflow fields represented in figure \ref{fig:slip} correspond to a pseudo--arclength continuation along the branch of steady solutions identified at low $Re$.
-Newton method initiated with a zero uniform initial guess converges to this branch when $Re$ is lower than $Re$ at the saddle-node bifurcation point ($Re_{SN}\approx813$).
-For $Re>Re_{SN}$, the Newton method diverges even with a initial guess constructed from a solution at a neighbouring $Re$ and an arclength continuation method is necessary to advance along the branch.
+Base flow fields represented in figure \ref{fig:slip} correspond to a pseudo--arclength continuation along the branch of steady solutions identified at low $Re$.
+Newton method initiated with a zero uniform initial guess converges to this branch when $Re$ is lower than $Re$ at the saddle-node bifurcation point ($Re_{SN}\approx813.3$). \agh{This $Re_{SN}$ is almost independent of the length of the domain $L_2$ ($L_2=20$ : $Re_{SN}=812.42$, $L_2=30$ : $Re_{SN}=812.49$). } For $Re>Re_{SN}$, the Newton method diverges even with a initial guess constructed from a solution at a neighbouring $Re$ and an arclength continuation method is necessary to advance along the branch.
 A standard algorithm of arclength continuation \citep{allgower2012numerical} is used with the arclength step adapted as a function of a convergence rate of the solution.
 Details are discussed in the appendix C. The identified branch is traced in figure \ref{fig:branchal0} with an energy observable based on an axial velocity over the entire computation domain